jonathan-hamilton/meeting-summarizer/.prompts/commit-push.md

 ## Workflow Steps

+### Step 1: Git Status Check

+- Before executing any git operations, Step 1 needs to be complete
+- Run `git status` to show current changes

-### Step 1: Update Sprint Documentation
+### Step 2: Update Sprint Documentation

+- Use results of git changes and any changed files
 - Identify the current story being worked on from context
+- Before making updates to documentation, present propsed changes to the User for confirmation
+- Update technical-debt.md if applicable
 - Update the appropriate `docs/sprint_*_stories.md` file
-- Update technical-debt.md if applicable
 - Update technical-improvement.md if applicable
 - Mark story status as COMPLETE with ✅
 - Add completion timestamp and summary details
 - Update implementation progress section
 - Document any technical notes or deviations from original plan
-- Update the technical-debt.md where/if appropriate
+- Update the technical-debt.md and technical-improvements.md where/if appropriate
-- Before making updates to documentation, present propsed changes to the User for confirmation

-### Step 2: Git Status Check

-- Before executing any git operations, Step 1 needs to be complete
-- Run `git status` to show current changes
-- Present changes to user for confirmation
+- Present changes to user for confirmation to update documentation
-- Wait for user approval before proceeding

-### Step 3: Stage Changes

-- Run `git add .` to stage all changes
-- Confirm staging completed successfully

-### Step 4: Commit with Smart Message
+### Step 3: Commit with Smart Message

 - Generate intelligent commit message based on:
   - Story number and title